 Remember Rule #1: Don't buy anything yet.
 Get some instruction where you can try out a few rods to learn what you find most agreeable.
 Among the rods that seem best suited for the job, which ones will work with your abilities and purposes?
 In an introductory class, you should expect to learn a bit about essential equipment.
 Take advantage of the opportunity to ask questions and take notes.
 The trick is to get something that will help you learn, but that you will not quickly outgrow.
 By outgrow, I mean having your abilities outstrip those of the rod.
 If you never set foot in a fly shop again, go this time.
 You nearly always get great advice and ultimately save money.

 Pick up a good book designed for beginners.
 We found Card & Rutters' Fly Fishing Made Easy to be a great resource.
+Our current favorite is Cathy Beck's Fly Fishing Handbook.
 Good basic information with wide margins to make your notations.
 Use your book.
 Write questions in it, underline, highlight, draw pictures.
 You won't regret it.

 Rods - This should be your greatest investment.
 Generally the most appropriate rods to learn to cast and to fish with are 8 1/2 or 9 foot rods, carrying a line weight designation of 5 or 6 (the rod will be marked as such).
 Super fast or slow rods make learning more difficult and have more limited fishing applications.
 The rod should come with a protective case.
 Four piece rods are much easier to travel with, stow and pack.
 All of the rods we use, except for our few cane rods, are four piece.